alan-shangguan/sheep_carcass_counting/README.md

 2. Apply size sanity checks after the confidence threshold.
 This rejects boxes whose width, height, area, or aspect ratio does not look like a real carcass.
 This is useful for the remaining white-litter false positives.
-3. Pass the remaining detections into ByteTrack so one carcass can keep an identity across multiple frames, even if the detector confidence fluctuates.
+3. Pass the remaining detections into simple iou tracker so one carcass can keep an identity across multiple frames, even if the detector confidence fluctuates.
 4. Convert each tracked bounding box into an anchor point.
 The current config uses `TopCenter`, which was selected for this camera/conveyor view.